Urigiru/weatherApp/README.md

 # weatherApp
-A simple PHP commandline weather application using the openweathermap API
+A simple PHP commandline weather application using the openweathermap API **NOTE: You will need an api key for the API.
+You can get it at: https://home.openweathermap.org/users/sign_up**

 ## to build the composer containers
 docker compose build -d